I recently compiled a thesis for academic discussion to address the physical and metaphysical evidence that must and does converge on Zion.

 Jerusalem Archaeology A Biblical Narrative?

-The late first temple city wall, discovered on the lower eastern slope of Mount Moriah exposes the strategy that once revived use, from 1000 years prior, of a Bronze Age underground passage - Warrens Shaft System (WSS) to deliver water inside (west) of the wall so that the city could prolong its siege defense against Assyrians and Babylonian enemies.
+The late first temple city wall, discovered on the lower eastern slope of Mount Moriah, exposed the reason why after 1000 dormant years the Bronze Age underground passage - Warrens Shaft System (WSS) was revived to deliver water inside the city wall to prolong its siege defense against Assyrians and Babylonian enemies.

 https://www.youtube.com/watch?v=Z5Wqhf_8itA